Active Learning Guided Computational Discovery of 2D Materials with Large Spin Hall Conductivity: METHODS

 To ensure generalizability with a limited dataset size, relatively simple ML models, including ridge regression, Gaussian process regression (GPR), and support vector regression (SVR), were employed for model development.
 Given that the SHC (and THC) values span several orders of magnitude, a symmetric logarithmic (Symlog) transformation \cite{webber_bi-symmetric_2012} given by the equation \( y = \operatorname{sign}(x) \cdot \ln\left(1 + \lvert x/C \rvert \right) \) was applied (with \textit{C} = 1) to the target property prior to training.
 To reduce feature dimensionality and improve model generalization, a recursive feature elimination (RFE) strategy was used.
 Features resulting in highest 5-fold cross-validation (CV) error were recursively removed until the CV error began to increase.
-The feature set (Table S3 in Supplementary Information-1) corresponding to the minimum CV error was retained for subsequent model training.
+The feature set (Table S4 in Supplementary Information-1) corresponding to the minimum CV error was retained for subsequent model training.
 Hyperparameter optimization was performed individually for each model type to further enhance performance.
 Model evaluation was conducted using 5-fold CV, with average root mean squared error (RMSE) and average coefficient of determination (R²) serving as performance metrics.
 Among the tested models, ridge regression with feature normalization and RFE consistently yielded best performance across all active learning loops.
-Parity plots comparing the performance of all ML models across different active learning loops is included in Figure S2 in Supplementary Information-1.
+The CV R² score (and RMSE in symlog units) across active learning rounds 1, 2.2, 3 and 4 was 0.94 (1.58), 0.98 (0.11), 0.94 (0.39) and 0.94 (0.46), respectively, demonstrating the consistently high predictive accuracy of the trained models.
+The parity plots comparing the performance of all ML models across different active learning loops are included in Figure S2 in Supplementary Information-1.